dev-mhowells/web-applications/html_bites/03_using_links.md

   * `GET /about` is another route, returning some different HTML — it's a different page.

 The web browser can send requests to these two routes separately.
-  * If we were to enter directly in the URL bar `http://localhost:9292`, the browser would send a request to the first route, and the browser would receive and show the homepage.
-  * If we were to enter directly in the URL bar `http://localhost:9292/about`, the browser would send a request to the second route, and the browser would receive and show that other page.

 However, when building websites, we don't want users to manually enter a new URL every time they need to go to a different page.
 We need a way to "tell" the browser when to send a new request to a different page.